ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-how-to-prepare-a-configuration-package.md

 ## To review or customize existing database data

-As you create a configuration package for a solution, you can view and customize the available database data to suit your customer needs.
+Při vytváření konfiguračního balíčku pro řešení si můžete prohlížet a přizpůsobovat dostupná databázová data podle svých potřeb.
 The database table must have an associated page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Configuration Worksheet**, and then choose the related link.
 2. In the configuration worksheet, identify the tables whose data that you want to view or customize.

    > [!NOTE]
    > Make sure that each table has a page ID assigned to it.
 For standard [!INCLUDE[prod_short](includes/prod_short.md)] tables, this value is automatically filled in.
-For custom tables, you must provide the ID.
+U vlastních tabulek musíte uvést ID.

 3. Choose the **Database Data** action.
 The page for the related page opens.
-4. Review the available information.
-Modify it as necessary by deleting records that are not relevant or by adding new ones.
+4. Kontrola dostupných informací.
+Upravte data podle potřeby odstraněním záznamů, které nejsou relevantní, nebo přidáním nových.

 ## To copy data from a test environment to a production environment